Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 I own my own stuff

 That’s what Jesus was talking about in Matt.
-7. We have to recognize we have certain things we do that is contributing to the problem our marriage is facing.
-Because “we all stumble in many ways,” we have to take ownership for how we contaminate our marriage.
+7. We have to recognize we have certain things we do that are contributing to the problem our marriage is facing.
+Because “we all stumble in many ways,” we have to take ownership of how we contaminate our marriage.

 I own what I allow